 • Potentially more tricky to fit than a more standard caravan wheel lock, fairly pricey, not Sold Secure rated

-This funky-looking caravan wheel clamp will do much more than just brighten up the interior of your van – its unusual design means that it should help keep your pride and joy much more secure when pitchen up in storage or on site.
+This funky-looking caravan wheel clamp will do much more than just brighten up the interior of your van and act as a good visual deterrent.
+Its unusual design means that it should help keep your pride and joy much more secure when pitched up in storage or on site, which, fundamentally, is what you’re going to want from the best caravan wheel lock.

-Unlike more traditional caravan wheel locks, it fits through the wheel rather than around it, meaning that the vulnerable parts of the unit are harder for potential thieves to access.
+Unlike more traditional options in our guide, it fits through the wheel rather than around it, meaning that the vulnerable parts of the unit are harder for potential thieves to access.
 The patented design prevents the wheel from being turned, too, and has a SCM European Quality Assured status.
-What’s more, the unit weighs in at just over 3kg.
+What’s more, the unit weighs in at just over 3kg, making it one of the lighter options in our guide.

 Reasons to buy